panzerschrekk/GTAOPublicSolo/README.md

     7b.
 Ctrl+F5 to disable the network adapter and Ctrl+F6 to enable the network adapter (e.g. you landed on the wrong spot on the lucky wheel)

     7c.
-Ctrl+F1 to spin the lucky wheel (only while you see exactly this screen: https://i.imgur.com/AATKGrC.png) , you'll probably have to change the delay value to work on your pc
+Ctrl+F1 to spin the lucky wheel (only while you see exactly this screen: https://i.imgur.com/AATKGrC.png) , you'll probably have to change the "delay" value on line 27 to work for your pc

 ## What the script does:
 Adds a temporary Windows firewall rule to block the GTA5.exe from accessing the internet